jbuisine/macop/CONTRIBUTING.md

 # Welcome !

 Thank you for taking the time to read this guide for the package's contribution.
-I'm glad to know that you may bring a lot to the IPFML package.
+I'm glad to know that you may bring a lot to the **Macop** package.
 This document will show you the good development practices used in the project and how you can easily participate in its evolution!

 # Table of contents